 Output:

 Explanation: In the above Java program, the program sends the data to the server.
 It makes a connection with the API and sets the request method to “POST”.
-It also has headers to show JSON data Content-Type: application/json.
+Java HTTP GET POST also have headers to show JSON data, Content-Type: application/json.
 After sending a request, it checks the response code; if it is 201, it is successful, after which it reads the response from the server.
 Hence, the server data is changed by adding new information.

 Methods of the java.net.HttpURLConnection Class in Java